 Looking for an engaging backyard kids’ science activity?
 Create bird’s nest helpers filled with nest building supplies your feathered friends will love.

 Then, enjoy watching the birds find a home!
+Then, enjoy 30 Science Experiments in our shop that kids will beg to repeat!

 With the arrival of spring, we’ve noticed our resident crows busy collecting material to build their nests.
 My 2.5 year-old was fascinated watching them search for the perfect twigs and root through the grass to find a tuft of moss.
 After observing and researching, we discovered that we could easily help out our feathered friends in their search for the perfect nest building materials by putting together these simple bird nest helpers.